Consent2Go Q&A

 What happens if a Group does not have a Group Leader?

-The State Office can assign permissions to other user in any formation with these specialist examples based on an email received via techsupport@scoutsqld.com.au
+The State Office can assign permissions to other users in any formation with these specialist examples based on an email received via techsupport@scoutsqld.com.au

 Can someone else manage sections if the Group Leader is not tech-savvy?